santiagosayshey/DigiBrain/content/AI Prompt.md

 >
 > Discuss any additional points to consider, analogies, related ideas, or implications of the main concept.
 This helps to provide context and connect ideas.

-The different callouts serve specific purposes:

-- [!motivation]: Introduces the motivation for the main idea of the note
-- [!idea]: Introduces a main idea or concept.
-- [!example]: Provides a concrete example or illustration.
-- [!consider]: Discusses additional considerations, related ideas, or implications.

-I would like your assistance in writing concise, modular notes on the topic of Kruskal's Algorithm.
-The goal is to create notes that are easy to understand and focused on key ideas rather than verbatim copying from textbooks.

 You may also include the following elements in the callouts:

 - Tables: Please ensure that tables follow markdown formatting rules.